-Eureka!
-Inclusive Inquiry Based Academics are inquiry based and grounded in constructivism, aligned with the California State Standards (including but not limited to the Common Core State Standards, Next Generation Science Standards, English Language Development Standards, and other state content standards and frameworks – herein collectively referred to as the “State Standards”), and develop the whole child.
+Eureka! will employ inquiry based academics grounded in constructivism, aligned with the California State Standards (including but not limited to the Common Core State Standards, Next Generation Science Standards, English Language Development Standards, and other state content standards and frameworks – collectively referred to as the “State Standards”), and develop the whole child.
 It consists of four interwoven program elements: academic, social, physical, and emotional development.

 The Humanities ask children to explore the many ways human beings interact with each other and their environment.
 Through the humanities students examine and explore the art, government, and societal norms of various cultures.
 Students are challenged to understand the world and the human condition through time, landscape, context, and international influence.
 The humanities provide our students a platform to express various interpretations of real-world issues including exposing them to diverse perspectives, locally, and globally.
 We ask our students to consider what it means to be human.